NicolasBreval/scripts-manager/README.md

 ├── apps # All executable applications
 ├── docs # Some documentation additional files
 ├── hooks # Folder with all git hooks
-│   └── pre-commit # Pre-commit git hook to run test after commit ├── infrastructure # Folder with needed infrastructure for local testing │   ├── docker-compose.yml # Docker-compose file to deploy infrastructure │   ├── haproxy # Folder to link with Haproxy volume
+│   └── pre-commit # Pre-commit git hook to run test before commit ├── infrastructure # Folder with needed infrastructure for local testing │   ├── docker-compose.yml # Docker-compose file to deploy infrastructure │   ├── haproxy # Folder to link with Haproxy volume